zubairabid/Semester7/subjects/nationalism/assign/20171076_Nationalism_asgn1.md

 **Ethnic nationalism**, on the other hand, "emerges as protests against existing social structure".
 It's a call for sovereignty from an oppressor.
-The community rallied around the cause of sovereignty can have arbitrary commonality, but necessarily including a supposed shared history, a 'glorious past' where the community once was and must strive to return to.
-This community is limited to those falling under the purview of this purported shared history.
+The community rallied around the cause of sovereignty can have arbitrary commonality, but necessarily includes a supposed shared history, a 'glorious past' where the community once was and must strive to return to through the efforts of individual members.
+This community is thus limited.

+With the theory behind us, we consider examples of each.

 ## Imaginations of ethnic nationalism in China, Israel, and more

-- Israel is the classic example.
-The Jewish nation, it has (apart from traditional marriage etc. This is constitutional recognition
-    - Citizenship conferred based on solely Jewish ethnicity (with bg checks)
-    - Recognition of Ethnicity as Jewish, Arabic, etc. not Israeli
-    - "people of the land" can be Israeli
-    - There is a naturalization policy.
-- More monoethnic: China and Hans:
-    - There's the ethnic consideration of non-chinese citizens as chinese (the economist) Imagination at play here
-    - Citizenship is hard.
-There is rules, which allows for residents with a purpose but no chinese ethnic connect to become citizens, but only 1kish people are naturalized.
-    - Ethnic "pureness"of the Han as "purely chinese".
-Elimination of the Uighurs as an example.
-This is, again, imagination of the nation not aligned.
-- Some other random ones: Bhutan with the 30 year residency, Kuwait with the religious requirement.
+Israel is the classic example of a nation with Ethnic roots - the UN resolution announcing its creation refers to it as a "Jewish State" [^israel].
+Such is prominently visible in its naturalization laws, where the **Law of Return** allows for citizenship to be conferred solely on Jewish ethnicity on three months of residence, opposed to three years required [^isapp] for regular naturalization.

+China is another prominent nation that not only requires a common territorial history, but also ethnic.
+The Han form a majority in the nation - 91.6% in total [^chicia] - and "Ethnicity and nationality have become almost interchangeable for China’s Han" [^ecochi].
+Naturalisation is already a tough task, as despite laws governing that permanent residents without familial connections can become nationals [^chiimm], there are only 1448 naturalized citizens in the most populated country in the world [^ecochi].
+Adding to that is the consideration of the Han as ethnically "pure", with minorities like the Uighurs sent to camps for not *being* this imagination of the nation [^chiui].

 ## Imaginations of the "civic" nations

-- Will consider the UK, as that's what Kohn talks about in his book:
-    - Englishman's quest for liberty
-    - Milton's dream
-    - Messianic expectation, "new israel"
-    - In practice, esp. colonialism, not so civic
-    - Naturalisation
+In contrast we consider the United States of America.
+Arguably among the first nations to be founded on the basis of principles:

+> What held the new nation together was an idea, the idea of liberty under law as expressed in the Constitution. [^kohnam]

+The (non White Anglo-Saxon Protestant) view of American nationalism is civic.
+A citizen is so due to their allegiance to the Constitution, and ethnicity plays no role, leading to the nation's reputation as a "melting pot".

+It so happens that this is *not* the only view of American nationalism [^murica].
+Reasonably popular imagination of the nation tends to make ethnic restrictions on membership, and this is not unique to the United States (think India again).
+Like aforementioned, there's significant mish-mash of the two, and it remains to be seen which branch will prevail at the end of it all.

 ## Points